This may be a good year to cull deeper into the cow herd to reduce overall stored feed requirements.

 To date, it’s been a dry, hot summer.
-Second cutting of grass meadows has been non-existent.
+The second cutting of grass meadows has been non-existent.
 Pasture is short or gone.
 Many farms have been feeding hay, hay which may be in short supply.
 What does this mean for the upcoming winter?
-As a farm manager you either need to reduce demand or increase supply.
+As a farm manager, you either need to reduce demand or increase supply.
 Reducing demand can be accomplished by weaning early.
 Feed efficiency is improved by feeding directly to calves as compared with cows.
 Also by weaning, nutrient requirements of the dam are greatly reduced.
 Additionally, this may be a good year to cull deeper into the cow herd to reduce overall stored feed requirements.

 Numerous methods increase feed supply: